Offer supported lodging for a young person leaving care

 answering questions about yourself and your life

-successfully completing local authority, CRB and medical checks
+successfully completing local authority, DBS and medical checks

 providing satisfactory references.